 You have the right to receive notice of a security breach.
 Effective September 23, 2009, we are required to notify you if your protected health information has been breached.
 The notification will occur by first class mail within 60 days of the event.
 A breach occurs when there has been an unauthorized use or disclosure under HIPAA that compromises the privacy or security of protected health information.
-The notification requirements under this section apply unless we can demonstrate that there is a low probability that your protected health information has been compromised.
+The notification requirements under this section only apply if the breach poses a significant risk for financial, reputational, or other harm to you.
 The notice will contain the following information: (1) a brief description of what happened, including the date of the breach and the date of the discovery of the breach; (2) the steps you should take to protect yourself from potential harm resulting from the breach; and (3) a brief description of what we are doing to investigate the breach, mitigate losses, and to protect against further breaches.

 Not every impermissible use or disclosure of protected health information constitutes a reportable breach.
-The determination of whether an impermissible breach is reportable hinges on whether there is more than a low probability that your protected health information has been compromised.
-For example, if your protected health information was inappropriately shared with a billing clerk and she understood her confidentiality obligations, you may not need to be notified of the breach.
-To determine if a disclosure poses more than a low probability that protected health information has been compromised, we will consider the following factors: 1) the extent of the protected health information involved; 2) who received or used the information; 3) whether the information was actually acquired or viewed; and 4) the extent to which the risk to the protected health information has been mitigated.
+The determination of whether an impermissible breach is reportable hinges on whether there is a significant risk of harm to you as a result of impermissible activity.
+For example, if your protected health information was inappropriately shared with a billing clerk and she understood her confidentiality obligations, you would not need to be notified of the breach.
+If we inadvertently disclosed that you received services at our facility, without more specifics, this also may not be a reportable breach because it may not have been a significant risk of financial or reputational harm.
+The key to determining potential harm is whether sufficient information was released that would allow identity theft or harm you because of the likelihood of sharing sensitive health data.